sunilsankar/flask-restapi-postgres/README.md

 Metallb Layer2 Configuration:
 For more details on Layer2 Configuration.
 Please refer to [Metallblayer2](https://metallb.universe.tf/configuration/#layer-2-configuration)

-Create a Yaml file taking the minikube ipaddress and deciding the range **config.yaml**
+Create a Yaml file taking the minikube ipaddress and deciding the range to be used make sure it is in the same vlan range **config.yaml**
 ```
 apiVersion: v1